-- Preheat the oven to 175°C/350°F and bake for 13-15 minutes.
+- Preheat the oven to 180°C/350°F and bake for 13-15 minutes.

 - In a bowl, whisk together the icing sugar and egg whites together.
 There are 3 ways to proceed, choose the one method which suits you best!

 Icing Method 1

 - Dip the cookies fully into the glaze and place on a baking rack to drip dry the excess icing sugar until fully dry.
 You will need extra icing glaze if using this method.